SpuzzSomchai/yt-revanced-nonroot/README.md

 ✅ In [patch.sh](patch.sh)

  ✒️ Edit `# for var` to build Revanced, Revanced Extended or both.
-Default is both
+Default is Both

 ✒️  Edit `# YTVERSION` to set specific or auto choose YouTube version supported.
 Number of version or blank

-✅ Run github actions and wait 2 minutes if build 1 and 4 minutes if both
+✅ Run github actions and wait 2 minutes if build 1 and 4 minutes if Both

 ✅ Take apk in releases